Stonewall Clinical Internships

 CLINICAL INTERNS RECEIVE:

-• Experience providing individual counseling, group counseling, walk-in counseling, and prevention and health education using harm reduction, cognitive-behavioral and relational approaches
+• Experience providing individual counseling, group counseling, intakes, and prevention and health education using harm reduction, cognitive-behavioral and relational approaches

-• Individual and group supervision with knowledgeable, supportive LMFT and LCSW clinicians
+• Individual and group supervision with knowledgeable, supportive LMFT, LCSW, and LPCC clinicians

 • Monthly didactic and experiential training in motivational interviewing techniques